XR-C453RDS - Car radio SONY - Free user manual and instructions

 Each time you press DSPL during tape playback, the displayed item changes as follows:

-* While the AF/TA function activated.
+* While the AF/TA function is activated.

 Playing a tape in various modes